How to choose the right gas logs

 5. Select Your Gas Log Burner

 It's crucial to select a gas log burner that is compatible with your gas logs.
-It's best to buy logs and burners as a complete set.
+It's best to s a complete set.
 Failure to select the appropriate burner can ruin your logs, create unnecessary soot, and potentially release carbon monoxide into your home.